PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 We told `printf` to treat the `character` variable as a character, so we got `B`.

 # Comments
 In Python we can make programmer comments.
-In C we also have comments.

-In C you use two slashes "//".
+In C you use two slashes "//" for comments.

 ```c
 #include <stdio.h>